Imperial College London

 Summary

-The title of Krista's PhD project is, "Exploring the future of the global oil industry in a 'well below 2 degrees' world".
-The project uses different modelling and qualitative techniques to map out possible future scenarios for the oil industry in the sustainable energy transition, including outcomes for oil companies, investors and the society as a whole.
-Krista is supervised by Dr Raphael Slade and Dr Iain Staffell.
-The project is carried out in collaboration with the non-profit CDP.
-Krista's other research interests include topics across the fields of energy systems, sustainability transitions. and sustainability in business.
-Krista's commentary has appeared in Climate Home News(2), (3) and Grist, (2).
+Krista completed her PhD at Imperial in 2023, supervised by Dr Raphael Slade and Dr Iain Staffell.
+The title of her thesis is "We don't want to be the bad guys": Exploring the future of the global oil industry in a 'well below 2 degrees' world.
+It uses different modelling and qualitative techniques to map out possible future scenarios for the oil industry in the sustainable energy transition, including outcomes for oil companies, investors and the society as a whole.

-Before starting her PhD research, Krista worked as a management consultant at the Boston Consulting Group and as a policy manager at Ofgem.
+Before starting her research career, Krista worked as a management consultant at the Boston Consulting Group and as a policy manager at Ofgem.
 She holds degrees in Physics and Philosophy (MPhysPhil) from Balliol College, Oxford, and Environmental Technology (MSc) from Imperial.
 Krista is also a family entrepreneur and a member of the Board of Directors at Halton Group, a global industrial company specialising in indoor air solutions for demanding spaces.

 Publications